raydelto/miraviewer/README.md

-# OpenGL OBJ Model Loading
+# Mira Viewer

-This is a simple Wavefront OBJ format model loader app that renders using OpenGL the loded mesh.
+Mira viewer is an Open Source 3D model visualizer.

-It is based on the work done by Steve Jones and maintained by Raydelto Hernandez.
+It is based on the work done by Steve Jones.
+The development effort is coordinated by Raydelto Hernandez and supported by many other open source contributors.

 ## Current supported platforms: